 Unless you know for sure that your actions will be helpful (i.e., cleaning, mowing the yard, organizing a room, doing errands, etc… ) ask first.
 Some people find it very therapeutic to work in the garden or yard.
 Others may find comfort in cooking or cleaning.
-Ask first and ideally, offer choices such as, “Would you like me to bring you dinner tonight, or would something else be better?”
+Ask first and ideally, offer choices such as, “Would you like me to bring you dinner tonight, or can I pick up some groceries for you?”
 “Would you like me to pick your son up at the airport, or would you like for me to stay with you until he arrives?”

 2. The Right Questions.